southernafro/airspace-hugo/exampleSite/content/english/blog/best-hydroponic-system.md

 They took a very complicated system and made it simple with this system here.
 If you know your systems you may find that this one may just be the fastest way to get an indoor, soil-less garden up and running in no time.

 The system includes 3 full spectrum CFL grow lights, gourmet herb seed pod kit, an LCD display control panel as well as the unit itself.
-This system will aid in the ability to grow plants and herbs 5 times faster than soil grown plants.
+This system will aid in the ability to grow plants and herbs 5 times faster than soil-grown plants.

 #### Pros